-A mysterious out-of-this-world barrier is spotted in the very center of our galaxy.
+Mysterious out of this world barrier is spotted in the very center of our milky way galaxy

 Astronomy and Astrophysics are the only science that has yet to unlock the mysteries of a mysterious barrier that has been found at the core of the galaxy.
 The latest discovery suggests that there is a large barrier that exists at the Milky Way’s core.
 Although astronomers have spotted infrared radiation from this phenomenon, they do not know what it is made of.
 Until the infrared technology is perfected, this mystery will remain a mystery.